 Opendoor grows in the context of a plot where the contours of the past and future are veiled in favor of a present marked by the clash between the strange and the natural.
 Writing which skilfully manoeuvres among restrained acid wit and tenderness, realism and abstraction, precision of description and solidity in narrative.

-This novel is something that surprised me.
+This novel surprised me.
 It does not adhere to any system of reading.
-It seems to appear from nothing.
-Beatriz Sarlo, Argentina
+It seems to have appeared out of nowhere.
+Beatriz Sarlo

 Havilio seems to look for a place where one can write without imitating anyone—though like Opendoor the place may be depopulated and unstable.
-Quintín, Argentina
+Quintín

-Living, say some, is much easier than thinking life.
-This would seem to be the motto that almost unconsciously guides the steps of the main character in Opendoor, Iosi Havilio’s debut work.
 A novel which, in its sober construction, its restrained style reveals the hand of mature, balanced writing.
-Revista Ñ Argentina
+Revista Ñ

-The success of the project is reflected in the verosimilitude of the narrative voice.
-Jordi Carrión.
-ABC, España
+The success of the project is reflected in the verisimilitude of the narrative voice.
+Jordi Carrión, diario ABC

-Havilio documents the void and narrates it efficiently and whoever reads her knows the despair of the days and the observing gaze of the protagonist.… Babelia, España
+Havilio documents the void and narrates it efficiently.
+Whoever reads grasps the despair of the days and the protagonist’s observing gaze… Babelia, El País